Olive Tree species and varieties

 stone-fruited olive varieties with a fruit weight of 4,6 -10,5 gr

-Another method of classifying the varieties is according to the intended use of the fruit:
+Another method of classifying the olive tree varieties is according to the intended use of the olive fruit:

 Table or edible olive varieties that produce fruit for table consumption.